Toyota Noah: Second generation (R70; 2007)

 The second-generation Noah and Voxy were released in June 2007.
 A number of variants were available.
 The Voxy line started with the X, followed by the sporty Z and ZS, which received a more aggressive looking front bumper, with a larger spoiler and with an additional air intake, as well as alloy wheels.
 There was also an XL Edition and the top V model, as well as a two-row, five-seater version of the base X called the Trans-X.

 The facelifted model was released in April 2010, with redesigned front and rear lamps and bumpers.
-In June 2010, Gazoo Sports released a lowered, sporty version with a customized look, called the G Sports.
+In June 2010, a car customizing division G Sport released a lowered, sporty version with a customized look for booth Noah and Voxy models, called the G Sports (G's).
 This also had different bumpers and a large, chromed grille.
+Previously booth models are unveiled at the 2010 Tokyo Auto Saloon along with introduction of the G Sports nameplate.

 The second generation was discontinued in January 2014.
 For 2007 models on Japanese models only, G-BOOK, a subscription telematics service was available as an option.

 Indonesia

 In Indonesia, the facelifted second-generation Noah was launched on 11 December 2012 as the Toyota NAV1, which filled the gap between the Kijang Innova and the Alphard.
-It was CKD-assembled at Sugity Creatives, a subsidiary of Toyota Auto Body in Bekasi, West Java, and available in two grade levels, G and V. The engine used is the 2.0-litre 3ZR-FAE four-cylinder petrol unit mated with a continuously variable transmission.
+Production of the NAV1 was began in January 2013 with CKD-assembled at Sugity Creatives, a subsidiary of Toyota Auto Body in Bekasi, West Java.
+It was available in two grade levels, G and V. The engine used is the 2.0-litre 3ZR-FAE four-cylinder petrol unit mated with a continuously variable transmission.
 In 2014, the V Limited grade was added.

 After the NAV1 was discontinued in January 2017 due to declining sales, it was replaced by the facelifted third-generation Voxy in August of the same year, which is imported from Japan.
 A total of 4,483 NAV1s were sold.